Expert opinion

 2) The Rule of 40 is Now 30

-Revenue growth of a SaaS company can still be traded for profit margin, but Ebitda (before any capitalisation of development costs) now needs to be positive.
+Revenue growth of a SaaS company can still be traded for profit margin, but EBITDA (before any capitalisation of development costs) now needs to be positive.
 Many players in the sector used to quote the ‘Rule of 40’ to assess if a business is hitting the right metrics.
-In simple terms, this is the annual revenue growth rate plus or minus the Ebitda margin of the business after development costs (a proxy for cash conversion), which should be at least 40.
+In simple terms, this is the annual revenue growth rate plus or minus the EBITDA margin of the business after development costs (a proxy for cash conversion), which should be at least 40.

-For example, a SaaS business making a 10% Ebitda loss but achieving ARR (‘Annualised Recurring Revenue’ or, in other words, your last month's recurring revenue multiplied by 12) growth of 50% would meet the rule.
-However, in the current market, a SaaS business making an Ebitda loss will be an issue for a buyer even if revenue growth is strong.
+For example, a SaaS business making a 10% EBITDA loss but achieving ARR (‘Annualised Recurring Revenue’ or, in other words, your last month's recurring revenue multiplied by 12) growth of 50% would meet the rule.
+However, in the current market, a SaaS business making an EBITDA loss will be an issue for a buyer even if revenue growth is strong.
 The example given of a loss-making SaaS business growing at 50% would no longer be of interest.
 A SaaS business that is breakeven with growing revenue at 30% would be, suggesting that in the current market the ‘Rule of 40’ has now become the ‘Rule of 30’.

 3) Scale